 - I also wanted to make sure the feedback you heard was as positive as what I heard before I left.

 - If you could put some of that feedback in the form of a testimonial I would appreciate it!
 I’ll send you my LinkedIn address so you can write it in that platform.

 - I consider referrals to be the highest compliment.
 If you can think of anyone who could use my work, let me know.

 - Are you a member of an association or trade group?
 My message would be a good fit there.
 Can you help get me considered for a program at that meeting?

 - Do you think it would make sense (my phrase that pays!) to take a “next step” with me?
-To insure that the information, tactics and techniques I talked about are actually implemented?
+To ensure that the information, tactics, and techniques I talked about are actually implemented?
 If you do, I’d love to discuss what that might look like.
 My clients tell me they feel this adds an element of accountability.

 If you get voice mail let your contact know that you’ll be sending an email to ask for feedback on the event.
 Put the questions in an email and offer two times you are available to talk.

 By “taking the next step” I mean this: